docker-flow/docker-flow-proxy/docs/usage.md

 ### Reconfigure TCP Mode Parameters

-The `reqMode` is set to `tcp` does not have any specific parameters beyond those specified in the [Reconfigure General Parameters](#reconfigure-general-parameters) section.
+The `reqMode` set to `tcp` does not have any specific parameters beyond those specified in the [Reconfigure General Parameters](#reconfigure-general-parameters) section.

 !!! warning
     If multiple TCP services are defined to use the same `srcPort`, `serviceDomain` must be set for those services.